 There is a particular kind of spiritual loneliness that older adults often describe — and it is not the loneliness of being without people.
-It is something more specific than that.
-It is the sense of having believed for decades, attended services faithfully, prayed dutifully, and yet arriving at this season of life with the unsettling feeling that the relationship with God never quite became what it was supposed to be.
+It is something more specific: the sense of having believed for decades, attended services faithfully, prayed dutifully, and yet arriving at this season of life with the unsettling feeling that the relationship with God never quite became what it was supposed to be.
 That faith remained, for all those years, more of a practice than a presence.
 More obligation than encounter.

 This article is for that person.
 Not for someone who has given up on God — but for someone who suspects there is more available than what they have so far experienced, and who wants to spend the years ahead building something that actually feels like a relationship, not just a religion.